galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/running-simbank-tests-cli.md

 ## Running the SimBank IVT test class by using the CLI

 The SimBank tests are held in the <a href="https://github.com/galasa-dev/simplatform" target="_blank"> Galasa simplatform repository</a> in GitHub.
 To start running the tests you need to clone the repository, if you have not already done so.
-To find out how to clone the cli repository, follow the instruction in the `Launching SimBank` section in the [Exploring Galasa SimBank online](simbank-cli) documentation.
+To find out how to clone the cli repository, follow the instruction in the [Running Galasa SimBank online](../running-simbank-tests/simbank-cli) documentation.

 After cloning the repository, complete the following steps to run the SimBankIVT test that is provided with Galasa.
 The following example uses SimBank OBR version `0.25.0` and Galasa uber OBR version `0.34.1`.